-I have technically been writing poetry since seventh grade.
+I have written poetry since seventh grade.
 However, back then I obviously had no idea anything would ever come of it.
 I still hadn’t realized how powerful poetry could be.

 The Turning Point